PROGRAM OVERVIEW

 Junior Fellows receive a competitive salary and benefits.
 Junior Fellows who demonstrate substantial growth in their skills and abilities may be invited to extend their fellowship—or to join ARI’s staff in a regular full-time position.

 Applicants to the Junior Fellows Program must have completed their bachelor’s degree and will often possess a graduate degree.
-They should be enrolled in or have completed courses in Ayn Rand University.
+They should be enrolled in or have completed courses in ARU.

 PROGRAM EXPERIENCE